Analogy and Analogical Reasoning

 To see how this works, consider Example 7 (Rectangles and boxes).
 In this analogical argument, the source domain is two-dimensional geometry: we know that of all rectangles with a fixed perimeter, the square has maximum area.
 The target domain is three-dimensional geometry: by analogy, we conjecture that of all boxes with a fixed surface area, the cube has maximum volume.
 This argument should be evaluated not by counting similarities, looking to pre-theoretic resemblances between rectangles and boxes, or constructing connectionist representations of the domains and computing a systematicity score for possible mappings.
 Instead, we should begin with a precise articulation of the prior association in the source domain, which amounts to a specific proof for the result about rectangles.
 We should then identify, relative to that proof, the critical features of the source domain: namely, the concepts and assumptions used in the proof.
 Finally, we should assess the potential for generalization: whether, in the three-dimensional setting, those critical features are known to lack analogues in the target domain.
 The articulation model is meant to reflect the conversations that can and do take place between an advocate and a critic of an analogical argument.

 What philosophical basis can be provided for reasoning by analogy?
-What justification can be given for the claim that analogical arguments deliver either plausible conclusions or some other desideratum?
+What justification can be given for the claim that analogical arguments deliver plausible conclusions?
 There have been several ideas for answering this question.
 One natural strategy assimilates analogical reasoning to some other well-understood argument pattern, a form of deductive or inductive reasoning (§4.1, §4.2).
 A few philosophers have explored the possibility of a priori justification (§4.3).
 A pragmatic justification may be available for practical applications of analogy, notably in legal reasoning (§4.4).

 Any attempt to provide a general justification for analogical reasoning faces a basic dilemma.
 The demands of generality require a high-level formulation of the problem and hence an abstract characterization of analogical arguments, such as schema (4).
 On the other hand, as noted previously, many analogical arguments that conform to schema (4) are bad arguments.
 So a general justification of analogical reasoning cannot provide support for all arguments that conform to (4), on pain of proving too much.
 Instead, it must first specify a subset of putatively ‘good’ analogical arguments, and link the general justification to this specified subset.
 The problem of justification is linked to the problem of characterizing good analogical arguments.
-Many attempts to provide a justification for analogy fail to take this elementary point into account.
+This difficulty afflicts some of the strategies described in this section.

 Analogical reasoning may be cast in a deductive mold.
 If successful, this strategy neatly solves the problem of justification.
 A valid deductive argument is as good as it gets.

-An early version of the deductivist approach is exemplified by Aristotle's analysis of the argument from example (§3.2), or paradeigma.
+An early version of the deductivist approach is exemplified by Aristotle’s treatment of the argument from example (§3.2), the paradeigma.
 On this analysis, an analogical argument between source domain S and target T begins with the assumption of positive analogy P(S) and P(T), as well as the additional information Q(S).
 It proceeds via the generalization ∀x(P(x) ⊃ Q(x)) to the conclusion: Q(T).
 Provided we can treat that intermediate generalization as an independent premise, we have a deductively valid argument.
 Notice, though, that the existence of the generalization renders the analogy irrelevant.
 We can derive Q(T) from the generalization and P(T), without any knowledge of the source domain.
+The literature on analogy in argumentation theory (§2.2) offers further perspectives on this type of analysis, and on the question of whether analogical arguments are properly characterized as deductive.

-Some recent analyses follow Aristotle in treating analogical arguments as reliant upon extra (sometimes tacit) premises, typically drawn from background knowledge, that convert the inference into a deductively valid argument.
+Some recent analyses follow Aristotle in treating analogical arguments as reliant upon extra (sometimes tacit) premises, typically drawn from background knowledge, that convert the inference into a deductively valid argument––but without making the source domain irrelevant.
 Davies and Russell introduce a version that relies upon what they call determination rules (Russell 1986; Davies and Russell 1987; Davies 1988).
 Suppose that Q and P1, …, Pm are variables, and we have background knowledge that the value of Q is determined by the values of P1, …, Pm.
 In the simplest case, where m = 1 and both P and Q are binary Boolean variables, this reduces to

 i.e., whether or not P holds determines whether or not Q holds.
 More generally, the form of a determination rule is